-- This model can be used where there are small numbers in a group, although disparities can distort the findings because if you have very small numbers in a group, they may not appear in any earnings category. - This model provides the most "high level" analysis of earnings data and can indicate broad patterns. - No actual earnings data is revealed so the analysis can be shared with other members.
+- This model can be meaningfully be used even where there are small numbers in a group. - This model provides the most "high level" analysis of earnings data and can indicate broad patterns. - No actual earnings data is revealed so the analysis can be shared with other members.

-- It is insufficiently detailed to demonstrate the degree of any earnings disparities relating to sex or race, or the extent of the problem. - If there are members of chambers with unusually low earnings, it may very easily lead to an unrepresentative view of chambers.
+- It is insufficiently detailed to demonstrate the degree of any earnings disparities relating to sex or race, or the extent of the problem. - If there are members of chambers with unusually low or high earnings, it may very easily lead to an unrepresentative view of chambers.